rslv-research/.github/profile/README.md

 ## Resolve

-A small group of NLP researchers and engineers working to build a smarter dictionary using AI.
+NLP researchers and engineers working to build a smarter dictionary.